How to make sure you can afford everything you need and get the best value for money when you do.

 Shop in the sales

-Sales will help you’ll get better value.
+Sales will help you get better value.
 You all know about Black Friday, which seemed to stretch for the whole of November and into December last year.
-It’s a very good opportunity to buy presents.
+It’s often a very good opportunity to buy presents.

-I also love the American Express Shop Small offer.
-Here you need an Amex card, but if you then spend £10 at a participating small shop you get £5 credit back to your card.
-If you’ve not got one then now’s a good time to apply as you can take advantage of the 5% cashback offer for new customers.
+I also love the American Express Shop Small offer that should return in December.
+Here you need an Amex card, but if you then spend £15 at a participating small shop you get £5 credit back to your card.
+If you’ve not got one then now’s a good time to apply as you can take advantage of the a welcome offer for new customers.

-But don’t get caught up in the hype.
+But don’t get caught up in the hype for any sale or promotion – deals aren’t always as they seem.
 Always shop around and compare prices.

 Plan for deliveries

-Yes we’re used to online orders reaching us pretty fast, but after Black Friday some warehouses and courier companies struggle to meet the demand.
-And any lockdowns could compound those struggles further.
+Yes, we’re used to online orders reaching us pretty fast, but after Black Friday some warehouses and courier companies struggle to meet the demand.
+That could mean you have to pay more for guaranteed delivery or need to spend again to replace things that don’t arrive.
 So the lesson here is simple – don’t leave your Christmas shopping to the last minute!

 You can also cut delivery costs with a few tricks, such as ordering to collect in-store, or adding on cheaper items.